mcaimi/amq-broker-helm/helm/clustered-persistence/README.md

 the application name will be used as a prefix for most of the objects deployed by the Chart itself.

-- Update the Admin user name and password in `values.yaml`
+- Update the Admin user name and password in `values.yaml`, and also the cluster user credentials:

 ```
 admin:
   user: admin
   password: password
+  cluster_user: cluster_admin
+  cluster_password: cluster_password
   role: admin
 ```